This page: New to the subject of FIV? You probably need some reassurance backed up by some common sense information about FIV. This is the right place

-We are not just selecting exceptions, almost all our FIV cats are healthy for most of the time.
-So please don't be frightened by vets or anyone else who tells you FIVs will be ill - they won't, at least, no more than any other cat, in our experience, and we have looked after a good number, and still do!
+We are not just selecting exceptions, almost all our FIV cats have been healthy for most of the time.
+So please don't be frightened by anyone who tells you FIVs will be ill - they won't, at least, no more than any other cat, in our experience, and we have looked after a good number!

 So that, hopefully, will help reassure you that your FIV cat won't be any more likely to be ill than any other cat.
 Any illness he may have, either now or in the future, should be treated just as if he was not FIV.